KTMetcalfe/Joyride/README.md

 <a name="status"></a>
 ## Project Status
 This project is currently still under devlopment.
-The project is through iteration one of a total of three iterations.
-This project is expected to be completed with development in late spring to early summer.
-Get ready to have the best experience that you have ever had while renting a car.
+The project has been through three main iterations, and we met all our deadlines.
+You can now enjoy the best experience that you have ever had while renting a car at https://joyride.kianm.net.

 ![Visualization of the codebase](./diagram.svg)